Is Dropshipping Still Worth It — or Is the Internet Lying Again?

 “This feels… late?”

-Good news: your instincts are excellent.
+Yep, your instincts are excellent. 👌🏻

 This post won’t sell you a dream, scare you off dramatically, or pretend dropshipping is either dead or magical.
-Instead, we’ll talk about what dropshipping actually looks like in 2026 — and whether it makes sense for you, not for internet strangers who enjoy yelling into ring lights.

 Several packages are being sealed on a table.